kavula818/firebolt/readme.md

     - Press OK on remote
     - Left click on mouse

-Follow these instructions to navigate through apps, launch, suspend and stop apps,
 ### To navigate through the apps,
   - on keyboard, press the  up, down, left or right arrow keys
   - on remote, press the arrow keys
   - When Mouse is connected, mouse can be hovered to navigate through the apps
 ### To launch an app,
     - on keyboard, Press Enter key
     - on remote, Press OK button